YourOnly-One/yoo-hugo-content/snoworld/en-ph/blog/reviews/2021/20210117-lovestruck-in-the-city-2020.md

   endtime=""

-  title="[ENG SUB HD] Lovestruck in the City Official Trailer" caption="「Lovestruck in the City」 trailer" inlanguage="ko"
+  title="[ENG SUB HD] Lovestruck in the City Official Trailer" caption="《Lovestruck in the City》 trailer" inlanguage="ko"

   datecreated=""